Cattux/Voron-Legacy-Duplicator-i3/README.md

 | Electronics   | BLTouch                                         | 1*****                     |                               |
 | Clockwork     | BMG dual drive extruder kit                     | 1                          |                               |

-&ast;Possible to reuse 5 linear bearings from i3, if they can be removed from the bearing block.
+&ast;Possible to reuse 2 linear bearings from i3, if they can be removed from the bearing block.

 &ast;&ast;Not strictly required, but I think the assembly is easier with these modified lengths.

-&ast;&ast;&ast;I don't know why these aren't on the original BOM, I think this is an error in the Configurator.
-If not using Corner blocks these are required for Legacy builds. **Correction, the design intent is to have the ends of the extrusions tapped and drilled so that they can be screwed together with M5 bolts.
-I may assemble them this way, but I'll probably use the corner brackets too.**
+&ast;&ast;&ast;These aren't on the original BOM, the design intent is to have the ends of the extrusions tapped and drilled so that they can be screwed together with M5 bolts.
+In fact the design doesn't allow for them in all corners.
+I used them anyway since I already bought them, but I'd suggest leaving them off.

 &ast;&ast;&ast;&ast;I haven't looked to see where all of these are used, but I assume more will be required for the added corner brackets (2 per bracket).

-&ast;&ast;&ast;&ast;&ast;I am going to try to keep using my BLTouch as I really like printing on glass and the inductive probes only work on a spring steel plate.
+&ast;&ast;&ast;&ast;&ast;I am going to keep using my BLTouch as I really like printing on glass and the inductive probes only work on a spring steel plate.

 Other than the above categories, the rest of the BOM categories should be safe to ignore.
 I included a few lines from the "Electronics" category because they're required for the Afterburner extruder module.
 I also added a line for the BMG dual drive extruder kit because I plan on keeping this a direct drive printer, not a bowden printer like the default Legacy build has.

-**Note: I'm making a fairly big assumption that the existing harness will reach everywhere it needs to, this might prove to be an error.
-Stay tuned.**

 ## Printed Parts

-With 3 exceptions, all printed parts can be sourced from [Voron directly](https://github.com/VoronDesign/Voron-Legacy/releases/tag/V1.0).
+With 5 exceptions, all printed parts can be sourced from [Voron directly](https://github.com/VoronDesign/Voron-Legacy/releases/tag/V1.0).
 This repo was forked from the original Voron Legacy repo at release v1.0 and all STLs are still present in this repo for completeness, but it is best practice to get the latest files directly from Voron.

 - The Z Bearing Retainer A Upper and Z Bearing Retainer B Upper needed to be modified to move the bed mounting hole 3mm away from the bearing hole in the X direction.
 - The install location of the "Z Shaft Support - Lower" also needs to be moved which required a redesign of the "Z Alignment Jig".
+- The x_carriage_left and x_carriage_right were modified to house a BLTouch instead of the induction probe.
+This is not required, but it's a not neater to have it hidden inside the carriage rather than hanging off the side.
+This way it's as close to the nozzle as possible as well.

-These modified STLs are available in the STLs/i3 folder of this repo.
+These modified STLs are available in the STLs/i3 folder of this repo **with the exception being the BLTouch carriage.
+The carriage files are not yet in this repo as my original design worked but wasn't super robust; it's easy to accidentally bump the BLTouch out of place.**

 # CAD